mosaicnetworks/evm-lite-js/docs/client.rst

 ``getAccount``
 ~~~~~~~~~~~~~~

-Fetches balance, nonce and bytecode for a specific address.
+Fetches balance, nonce, and bytecode for a specific address.

 **Definition (TS)**